barryclark/jekyll-now/_posts/2020-03-26-BuildingOpenCV.md

 OpenCV offers 'official' distributions for [Windows, iOS and Android](https://opencv.org/releases/) but none for Linux and macOS.
 In addition, it's not even clear if the Windows distribution includes the Java bindings.

-The following 'how-to' explains how to build the latest version of OpenCV (4.2+) with its Java bindings on Linux and macOS.
-The [latest Java version](https://jdk.java.net), 14 at the time of writing, is used as all the OpenCV Java material seems to be stuck on Java 8 (and OpenCV 3.xx!).
-The approach should be pretty similar for producing Windows builds, just make sure to adapt the various paths (JDK, compilers, etc.) accordingly.
+The following _'how-to'_ explains how to build the latest version of OpenCV (4.2+) with its Java bindings on Linux and macOS.
+The [latest Java version](https://jdk.java.net), 14 at the time of writing, is used as all the OpenCV Java material seems to be stuck on Java 8 (and OpenCV 3).
+So I am using the latest and greatest OpenCV and Java versions but this should work using different versions.
+Producing builds on Windows is just a matter of properly installing and configuring the native toolchain, and configure the respective Java paths.

-Building OpenCV and the Java binding process is straight forward but time consuming.
+Building OpenCV and the Java binding process is straight forward but takes time.
 The bulk of the time is spent in building natively OpenCV for the target platform, then the Java bindings will be built for that same platform.
-To do this, we need a native C++ toolchain (`g++`, `ld`, `make`, …) and a Java toolchain (JDK and a recent version Apache Ant).
+To do this, we need a native C++ toolchain (`g++`, `ld`, `make`, …) and a Java toolchain (JDK and a recent Apache Ant version).

 ### Install the native C++ toolchain